Zander-Labuschagne/SecureSignIn-Mobile/README.md

 Copyright (C) 2019 Zander Labuschagne.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.

 #### Installation:
-Copy the _.apk_ Android binary file found inside the bin folder to you Android smartphone/tablet device using a USB cable.
+Copy the *SecureSignIn_arm64_v8a.apk* Android binary file found inside the bin folder to you Android smartphone/tablet device using a USB cable.

 #### How to use application:
   1. Enter a password you will remember in the password box, preferably a strong and complicated password because this will influence the complexity of the resulting password.
   2. Enter a key, such as google, facebook or whatever.
   3. Click on Encrypt Password and the rest is self explanatory.
-The password is cleared from memory after 10 seconds when copying the password.
+The password is cleared from memory after 8 seconds when copying the password.